mudler/LocalAGI/README.md

 - Do a smart-agent/virtual assistant that can do tasks
 - Small set of dependencies
 - Run with Docker everywhere
+- Rather than trying to do everything, provide a good starting point for other projects

 Note: this is a fun project, not a serious one.
 Be warned!